Paul Chryst: University of Wisconsin

 On December 17, 2014, Chryst was introduced as the head coach at Wisconsin following the departure of Gary Andersen.

 In Chryst's first season, the Badgers went 10–3 and finished 1st nationally in scoring defense (13.7 points per game) and 2nd in total defense (268.5 yards per game).
 All three losses came to teams that were in the AP top 25 at the end of the season, eventual national champions #1 Alabama, #9 Iowa and #23 Northwestern.
-Chryst also won the Holiday Bowl against USC, whom the Badgers had a 0–6 record against before the game, with their last meeting being in 1965 at the Colosseum in Los Angeles.
+Chryst also won the Holiday Bowl against USC, whom the Badgers had a 0–6 record against before the game, with their last meeting being in 1965 at the Los Angeles Memorial Coliseum.

 In the opening game of the 2016 season, the unranked Badgers upset #5 LSU at Lambeau Field.
 Following the opening week of college football when the new AP Poll was released the Badgers were ranked #10, the highest the Badgers had been ranked since the 2011 season where Chryst was the offensive coordinator for the Russell Wilson-led Wisconsin team.
-On November 29, 2016, Chryst was named the Hayes-Schembechler Coach of the Year in the Big Ten Conference.
+On November 29, 2016, Chryst was selected by coaches as the Hayes-Schembechler Coach of the Year in the Big Ten Conference.

 Despite the Badgers going 12–1 in 2017, Wisconsin was held out of the College Football Playoff.
-However, they beat Miami in the 2017 Orange Bowl.
+However, Chryst was again named the Hayes–Schembechler Big Ten Coach of the Year and Wisconsin beat Miami in the 2017 Orange Bowl.

-In 2021 the Badgers started with a dismal 1-3 record, before starting a 7-game win streak.
-At 8-3 they needed to beat Minnesota to clinch the Big 10 West, but ended up losing 13-23.
-On one possession, Chryst elected to punt instead of going for it, even though they were down 10 midway through the fourth quarter.
+In 2018, the Badgers finished 5–4 in Big Ten play, tying for second place in the West Division.
+Overall they were 8–5 with a win over Miami in the 2018 Pinstripe Bowl.

+The 2019 Badgers went 10–4, winning the Big Ten West division but ending their season with losses to Ohio State in the Big Ten Football Championship Game and Oregon in the Rose Bowl.

+The 2020 season was delayed and shortened due to the COVID-19 pandemic.
+The Badgers finished 4–3 with a win over Wake Forest in the Duke's Mayo Bowl.

-The Badgers finished the season with a record of 9-4 with a 20-13 victory over Arizona State in the Las Vegas Bowl.
+In 2021, the Badgers started slow with a 1–3 record, before starting a 7-game win streak.
+They lost their regular season finale against Minnesota and fell out of contention to win the Big Ten West.
+The Badgers finished the season with a record of 9–4 with a victory over Arizona State in the Las Vegas Bowl.